HAPPY 4TH ANNIVERSARY TO THE CVC!

 Our Community Veterinary Clinic provides low-cost, subsidized veterinary care for low-to-no-income local pet owners.
 By providing access to care on a sliding scale, we can help local pet guardians provide life-saving care for their beloved pets.
 Your support helps keep these services available to pets in need.

-In 2022, Our CVC team logged 1,945 appointments, an increase of almost 34% from the previous year!
+In 2022, our CVC team logged 1,945 appointments, an increase of almost 34% from the previous year!
 The number of surgeries performed at the CVC has increased by almost 10%.
 Below are just a few of the happy tail endings to our many clinic visits.
 Providing subsidized care allows families to keep their beloved pets in loving homes rather than be surrendered due to financial constraints… your donations help keep animals healthy and families happy!
 Thank you for your generosity and support!

 Community Veterinary Clinic Happy Tails